Last updated on 21 September 2022

 Assuming you’ve already gone through the test phase, you’ll want to select a website theme and start getting some web content down.
 You can choose a free theme on the marketplace or get an advanced editor like Elementor.

 Once you have a theme, write out some content for the website.
 For this exercise, we assume you are a yoga guru who sells eBooks on life advice.

-From there, you’ll want to search “digital eCommerce,” you should see a screen like this:
+From there, you’ll want to search “eCommerce”, you should see a screen like this:

 You can use many plugins to see your site up for digital downloads.
-Here are some of the best ones:
+Here are some:

 - WP eCommerce

 If you get WooCommerce, you might also want to get one of the “Digital goods” plugins that come with the platform.
 Also, many of these plugins are free unless you seek advanced features.